4. Piezo_Buzzer_and_music

 The code uses a for-loop to play each frequency.

-the A-button can be pressed to exit the while-loop using break.
+The A-button can be pressed to exit the while-loop using break.

 Pressing the reset button on the back of the microbit will restart the code.